Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-toc-in-astro.md

 layout: ../../layouts/Post.astro
 title: 'Adding a TOC in Astro'
 metaTitle: 'Adding a TOC in Astro'
-metaDesc: "Adding a Table of Contents to an Astro markdown powered blog"
+metaDesc: 'Adding a Table of Contents to an Astro markdown powered blog'
 image: /images/05-03-2022.jpg
 date: 2022-03-05T03:00:00.000Z
 tags:
   - astro
 ---

 A big part of Markdown is that it's great to write articles and not worry about the markup quickly.

 But at the same time, that brings some limitations with it.